 1) Relaxation and Tranquillity: The coastal style's soothing colour shades, natural textures, and open floor plan design make this type of room a place where you can relax in your mind.
 Ocean ambience is designed to emulate the rhythmic harmony of the coastal lifestyle, thereby creating a tranquil shelter from the turbulent tides of the surrounding environment.

-3) Positive mood and Mindset: Such spaces, in addition to the use of soft shades, which are in tune with nature, enhance positive emotions and have a general brightening effect on the atmosphere.
+3) Positive Mood and Mindset: Such spaces, in addition to the use of soft shades, which are in tune with nature, enhance positive emotions and have a general brightening effect on the atmosphere.
 Spending time in environments that echo the ocean life creates a positive mood and mindset.

-4) Sense of Serenity: The simple aesthetic of Coastal Design involves decluttering the surroundings, which leads to the creation of a peaceful and unwanted mess-free living space.
+4) Sense of Serenity: The simple aesthetic of Coastal Design involves decluttering the surroundings, which leads to the creation of a peaceful and mess-free living space.
 An organised environment provides a sense of serenity and allows the mind to flourish.

 5) Versatility: The Coastal Interior Design style is flexible, fitting different spaces.
 The spaces will have open layouts and furniture that is adaptable to support various situations and preferences.
 It is, therefore, up to the discretion of the homeowner to put it in urban apartments, suburban homes, or even as a vacation retreat.